Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 As with the Xbox/PS4, most people will probably eventually want way more storage than the 32GB that comes built into the Nintendo Switch.
 Unlike the Xbox/PS4, however, the Switch taps microSD cards rather than external USB drives.

 Fortunately, microSD cards have seen drastic price drops over the last few years.
-You can get cards as big as 512GB for under $100 these days.
-Two thing to be aware of: you’ll want a card that supports transfer speeds of at least 60-95 MB/s, and you probably want to buy from a brand you recognize from a retailer you trust.
+You can get cards as big as 512GB for less than $100 these days.
+Two things to be aware of: you’ll want a card that supports transfer speeds of at least 60-95 MB/s, and you probably want to buy from a brand you recognize from a retailer you trust.
 Bootleg cards with mislabeled capacities are a thing.

 Price: Sandisk 512GB microSDXC, $80